 Clinical trial results don’t report all side effects.

-In a recently published report on PLOS Medicine, the authors state that “there is strong evidence that much of the information on adverse events remains unpublished and that the number and range of adverse events is higher in unpublished than in published versions of the same study.”
+In a recently published report, the authors state that “there is strong evidence that much of the information on adverse events remains unpublished and that the number and range of adverse events is higher in unpublished than in published versions of the same study.”